ProofShow/ProofShow-Verifier-Java/README.md

 - [PCCA Verifier (Java)](https://github.com/ProofShow/PCCA-Verifier-Java)

 ### How to install
-To install this library in the local repository, run the following:
+To install this library (without building the sample code) in the local repository, run the following:

 ```
 mvn install -pl '!ProofShowVerifierExample'